 I already covered different sensory activities you can do with your baby and that is safe.
 Went also into further details on the sensory play and toys.
 You can read about it by clicking the links.

-Now is all about toddlers, age 2-4 and you can even find 5-year-olds find these things interesting.
+Now is all about toddlers, ages 2-4 and you can even find 5-year-olds who find these things interesting.
 The options or ideas are unlimited when it comes to toddlers.